 As a matter of fact, scopists have always been remote workers.

 Court reporters send assignments via the internet, just like work from home legal transcription.
-As a scopist, your job will be to handle these projects in the agreed-upon timeframe and return them to your client, also using the internet.
+As a scopist, you will handle these projects in the agreed-upon timeframe and return them to your client, also using the internet.

 You can do online legal transcription, editing, and proofreading anywhere you have a secure internet connection and an Internet-capable computer outfitted with the proper software program.
 If you use a laptop and headphones, you can scope while traveling or somewhere other than home.
 Many scopists like to set up a home base where they do most of their work.

 Do I Need a Scopist Certification to Work as a Scopist?